3liz/3liz.github.io/docs/workshop/lizmap-short-english.md

 * As soon as you have your form ready in QGIS (more or less 🙂), add the layer in the **editing** panel in Lizmap

-!!! success
+!!! tip
-    We can use QGIS Expressions in the form (visibility, conditions, default value etc).
+    We can use QGIS Expressions in the form (visibility, conditions, default value etc.).
     [Read the documentation](https://docs.lizmap.com/current/en/publish/configuration/expression.html).

 ## PDF Print